 Diltiazem, Verapamil, Cimetidine, and Hydralazine: These drugs cause a decrease in the breakdown of Inderal, leading to an increase in its concentration.

 Pain medications: Pain medications may cause a decrease in the antihypertensive effect of this drug.

 Other interactions: Care must be taken if the patient is suffering from a long-term kidney or liver disease, asthma, bronchitis, emphysema, heart failure, or diabetes.

 The adverse effects of this medication are common among beta-blockers.
 The hypotensive (blood pressure) effects are the most common.
 It can also cause lethargy and fatigue.
 Due to the decrease in heart rate, the blood flow to the extremities is decreased, sometimes causing cold hands and feet.

 Some rare adverse effects include vivid dreams, dry eyes, and visual disturbances.

 In case of serious side effects from this medication, a doctor should be consulted immediately.
 Serious side effects may include the following:

 Less serious side effects may include the following:

 You should not stop taking Inderal abruptly; you must taper off of this medication slowly over time.
 Abruptly stopping this medication can cause chest pains, heart beat irregularities, and heart attack.
-You can reduce the symptoms you feel during withdrawal by slowly tapering off of Inderal over time.
-Possible symptoms of withdrawal include:
+You can reduce the symptoms you feel during withdrawal by developing a safe plan to discontinue this drug with your health care provider.